Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Introduction

 \subsubsection{Discrete to continuum on \texorpdfstring{$k$}-NN graphs}

 In Section \ref{sec:knn}, we give a detailed analysis of discrete to continuum convergence of graph-based algorithms on $k$-nearest neighbor graphs.
-Most of the literature on discrete to continuum convergence in graph-based learning, such as the recent work on the $p$-Laplacian \cite{slepcev2019analysis,calder2018game}, assumes the graph is a random geometric graph.
-However, such graphs have poor sparsity properties, and in practice it is far more common to use $k$-nearest neighbor ($k$-NN) graphs.
-It is generally assumed that similar results will hold on random geometric graphs and $k$-NN graphs, but there are very few results to support this assertion (see \cite{calder2019improved} and references therein).

 We prove that the continuum limit of the game-theoretic $p$-Laplacian on \emph{symmetrized} $k$-NN graphs has a significantly different form compared to random geometric graphs.
 In particular, we show that the continuum operator has an additional drift term along the gradient of the data distribution that \emph{does not} vanish as $p\to \infty$.
 The drift term arises through the symmetrization process in the $k$-NN graph construction.
 This means the conventional wisdom that Lipschitz learning is not sensitive to the data distribution (see, e.g., \cite{el2016asymptotic,calder2019consistency,slepcev2019analysis}) is a phenomenon specific to random geometric graphs, and does not hold true for $k$-NN graphs, which highlights the need to perform analysis on different graph constructions.
+This result is also borne out in our experimental results in Section \ref{sec:experiments}, which show that the $p=\infty$ graph Laplacian gives good results for semi-supervised learning with very few labels, indicating sensitivity to the data distribution as predicted by our theoretical results.